Z4rkal/Path-of-Exile-Item-Alerts/README.md

 The server listens on port 3000, so you can access the web page it serves at `localhost:3000`.

 A working example of the project is deployed on [Now](https://path-of-exile-item-alerts.zarkal.now.sh/).

+This branch exists as a historical copy of the work I had completed by the end of the hackathon.